 Parenting Education Programs include:

-Parent to Parent: Provides parents with the knowledge and skills needed to assist them in keeping their kids from getting involved with alcohol or other drugs.
+Parenting for SUCCESS: Provides parents of students enrolled in the Think! for SUCCESS program with the knowledge and skills needed to assist them in keeping their kids from getting further involved with alcohol or other drugs.

-Parenting Wisely: Reduces family conflict and child behavior problems by improving parenting skills, enhancing family communication and increasing supervision and discipline.
+Active Parenting Program: Reduces family conflict and child behavior problems by improving parenting skills, enhancing family communication and increasing supervision and discipline.
 Two levels: one for parents of young children and one for parents of teens.